Stuycs-K/final-project-4-cheng-jack-zhang-wen/WORKLOG.md

 ### 5/27/2024

-Made lava, pool, green puddles, platforms, doors all under one subclass to make it easier to display and change
+Made lava, pool, green puddles, platforms, and doors all under one subclass to make it easier to display and change

 Finished Map#2 layout

+Added a button to cycle between map

 Need to do collisions